GBond/nginx-app-protect-dynamic-policy-example/README.md

 ```

 With the proper Virtual Server block selected, the client request now under the desired policy that was dynamically selected via our customer logic!

+## How to use this example NGINX App Protect configuration